 But I do have to say – foam rollers all the way!
 They really do make the paint job much smoother than brushes alone.
 I cut in the corners with a brush and then rolled all the flat edges and all the bases.
 Foam rocks!

 - The awkward space next to the cabinet with the bread box under it has always stumped me.
-I thought about adding a shelf, but it was just a thought.
-This is what you see from the front door, though, so I wanted it to look less kitchen-y.
-I’ve had this tiered cake stand for years and years but never thought to use it here until now.
-And it fills the space nicely, looks great from the door and is actually useful for holding our fruits and vegetables.
+This is what you see from the front door though, so I wanted it to look less kitchen-y.
+I added a tiered cupcake/dessert stand and was happy how it fills the space nicely, looks great from the door and is actually useful for holding our fruits and vegetables.
 No more bowls taking up room on the counter – awesome!

 - I used one yard of black and cream ticking to make a new sink skirt (cost = $8).
-Some people wonder about a sink skirt since we do still have the original doors which I did contemplate putting the doors back on.
-But I find it easy to grab the compost bucket or throw something in the trash without having to open a door.
+Some people wonder about a sink skirt (I did think about putting the doors back on), but I find it easy to grab the compost bucket or throw something in the trash without having to open a door.
 Plus they’re easily washable.
-So a skirt it is – and that it looks so great is just an added bonus!
+So a skirt it is – and that it looks so cute is just an added bonus!

 - The lids on our dry goods storage jars (old restaurant pickle jars, by the way) have always been green, but they clashed with the sugar container green when I put them together on the butler’s pantry area.
 Since I had added the chalkboard tags a while ago, I repainted the lids black to coordinate.
 Nice, huh?
 Little things often work to bring things together.

-One last thing I didn’t get a photo of is our electrical outlets.
-Brian replaced all the old off-white outlets with white before we added the new white covers.
+One last thing- Brian replaced all the old off-white electrical outlets with white ones before we added the new white covers.
 Goodness!
 Such a small thing (cost = about $10 in material and a couple hours work) for such a huge payoff.
 We haven’t always taken the time to do this (our bathrooms, a-hem), and it’s a thing that really finishes off a remodel well.

-Can you believe we have such an awesome kitchen for less than $1,200?
-Woot!
+Can you believe we have such an awesome kitchen for less than $1,200?!
 And the double blessing is God’s provision – we paid with cash we saved up from extra jobs we took on in the past couple of years, so no debt either.
-Double woot!!
+Yay!!